AlinaBrode/am_lang/docs/plans.md

 * duplicate our posts on site in our telegram channel
 * each note in interesting notes should be linkable (to share link in telegram or on the other site)
 * make publication on linkedin with reference to programming post
+* fix error in article "It's impossible to pronounce".
+Review for similar.
+* put on site Alina and Arseniy "hello!" intruduction
+* in alphabet trainer somehow make it obvious that you are to click on uppercase letter